Look before you leap.

-Our actions and words are first a thought, acted upon.
-We have so many thoughts that swirl in our minds, and most we shrug off.
-There are times we act before we think and we often regret the repercussions.
+Our actions and words are first a thought, before acted upon.
+We have so many thoughts that swirl in our minds, most of them we shrug off.
+There are times we act before we think, then we regret the outcome.
 We may have to evaluate our thoughts before we act upon them.
-Our words and actions will always have an impact on others, and will project our character.
+Our words and actions will always have an impact on others, and will also reflect our character.
 It’s imperative to use our better judgement—wisdom, before we speak and act.
-Wisdom comes from those who are well-versed and from experience.
+Wisdom comes from those who are well-versed in knowledge and personal experience.
 God’s Wisdom is supreme and dependable.
 His Wisdom can guide our thinking, attitudes, character and our relationships.
-By conforming our thinking to His Character, we learn how to build better relationships.
-By being obedient to Him in our words and actions, we can live a fulfilling life.
+By conforming our thinking to His Character, we learn how to make the best decisions.
+By obedience to Him, in our words and actions, we can live a more fulfilling life.

 20 If someone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God Whom he has not seen?
 21 And this commandment we have from Him: that he who loves God must love his brother also (1 John 4).